csmeyns/newdirections/events/_posts/2017-03-21-intentionality.markdown

 thumbnail: "intentionality-thumbnail.png"
 ---

 Philosophical theorising about intentionality - the mind’s capacity to represent the world - has been dominated by attempts to reduce intentionality to physical or causal relations between thinkers and objects.
 This focus on reduction has led to a number of philosophically interesting features of intentionality being ignored.
-This workshop offers a reorientation of the study of intentionality away from the reductive project, instead focusing on the phenomenon of intentionality itself and the role it plays in our mental life.
+This workshop offered a reorientation of the study of intentionality away from the reductive project, instead focusing on the phenomenon of intentionality itself and the role it plays in our mental life.
 Such a reorientation opens up a number of potentially fruitful avenues for investigation:

 - What can be learnt about intentionality by focusing on the phenomenon from the first-person perspective?
 Is perceptual consciousness essentially intentional or representational?
 Is there a proprietary phenomenology associated with conscious thought?